Kondziela/dummy-data-server/README.md

      }
    }
    ```
+  - Generate dummy data with command `npm run gen-dummy`
   - After start of server the generated dummy data will be hosted under URL: `FILENAME/COLLECTION_NAME`